run-ai/docs/docs/admin/integration/kubevirt.md

 ## Limitations

 At this point, Run:AI requires that all GPUs in the cluster will be used for VMs and not containers.
 This limitation will be lifted soon.
-Check with Run:AI support for more information.
+Check with Run:AI support for up to date information.

 ## Preparations